Dorset Pet Gun Dog Training

 Some of the Techniques you will learn

 - Setting up a line of communication between you and the dog

-- First session will be about assessing the dog in the environment so we can put a plan in place.
+- The first session will be about assessing the dog in the environment so we can put a plan in place.

-- Safety on the training area.
-You being proactive not reactive
+- Safety in the training area.
+You are being proactive, not reactive

-- The messages you give to your dog which cause problems with training.
+- The messages you give to your dog can cause problems with training.

 - Working on basic obedience and good manners.
 This will be a big part of the teaching time.

 - Recall in a distraction environment.
 Cover all aspects of the recall.